|

 The machines used by the Swiss Army were subsequently modified by altering the

 stepping mechanism.
-The rightmost wheel was made stationary and the middle wheel
+The rightmost rotor was made stationary and the middle rotor

-was made to step with every key press.
-The leftmost wheel and the UKW would follow
+was made to step with every key press [2].
+The leftmost rotor and the UKW would follow

 in the normal fashion (Enigma stepping).